jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 ---
 layout: default
-title: Network generation
+title: Network construction
 nav_order: 2
 has_children: true
-permalink: /docs/network_generation
+permalink: /docs/network_construction
 ---

-# Network Generation
+# Network Construction

-The purpose for the first part:
+The purpose for this part:

 **generate a gene regulatory network based on a transcriptomic datasets**.